DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "You absolutely must follow me after!
 Promise me!"

 He turned his back to her.
-He clenched his fists so firmly that his nails almost pierced his skin, and biting his lips Kay kicked floor.
+He clenched his fists so firmly that his nails almost pierced his skin, and biting his lips Kai kicked floor.

 -------------------------------------------------------------------------------

-<span title="Kay Sakuravent">Young human</span> left.
+<span title="Kai Sakuravent">Young human</span> left.
 He didn't abandon her or escaped.
 There above was Vanessa and he run in order to defeat her.
 That was their promise.

-_Right, Kay?_
+_Right, Kai?_

 _You believe in me and going to wait for me there, right?_